LukasZahradnik/PyNeuraLogic/README.md

 ### What is this good for?

 Many things!
 For instance - ever heard of [Graph Neural Networks](https://distill.pub/2021/gnn-intro/) (GNNs)?
 Well, a _graph_ happens to be a special case of a logical relation - a binary one to be more exact.
 Now, at the heart of any GNN model there is a so-called _propagation rule_ for passing 'messages' between the neighboring nodes.
-Particularly, the representation ('message') of a node `X` is calculated by aggregating the representations of adjacent nodes `Y`, i.e. those with an `edge` between `X` and `Y`.
+Particularly, the representation ('message') of a node `X` is calculated by aggregating the previous representations of adjacent nodes `Y`, i.e. those with an `edge` between `X` and `Y`.

 Or, a bit more 'formally':